 Recipe notes

-• If using wooden skewers, soak in water for 30 minutes while the shrimp marinates.
+• If grilling the pineapple and shrimp on wooden skewers, soak them in water for 30 minutes while the shrimp marinates.

 • Do not marinate the shrimp longer than 30 minutes or the acid from the citrus will begin to cook the shrimp.